carbonplan/ocr/docs/reference/data-downloads.md

 # Data Downloads

 OCR provides a few different ways to access the data, in addition to exploration via the web tool.
 This page outlines the different versions and formats of data available for download.
-To understand the contents of each download type, read more about the [data schema](./data-schema.md).

 ## Download options